 Western tableware brands in China: Zwilling (双立人)

-ZWILLING J.A.HENCKELS is a knife manufacturer based in Solingen, Germany.
+ZWILLING J.A.HENCKELS, founded in 1731, is a knife manufacturer based in Solingen, Germany.
 Henckels is one of the largest and oldest manufacturers of kitchen knives, scissors, cookware and flatware.
 It has been a part of the Werhahn-Group since the year 1970.
 The company maintains several brands, including Zwilling J.A.
 Henckels, J.A.
 Henckels International and BSF.
-In addition, the company independently operates its retail shops, studios and partnerships both in Germany and internationally, with about 200 shop-in-shops in China.
-Since 1970, the company has been part of the Werhahn Goup, with a staff of 3,200 worldwide.
-Profits amounted to €282 million in 2007 with 80% of its profits generated outside Germany.
+Currently, the brand with a long history is still thriving, seeing growth (including acquisitions) of about 8 percent per year since 1995.
+It earned sales of around €700 million in 2017.
+In addition, the company independently operates its retail shops, studios and partnerships both in Germany and internationally, with over 200 shop-in-shops in China.
+In April 2018, ZWILLING opened its world’s largest flagship store in Shanghai.
+The store includes a shop presenting the full ZWILLING range, a cooking school, a classic elegant bar and a restaurant called ‘The Twins’.

 Source: Zwilling’s Weibo account

 ZWILLING attaches great importance to the Chinese market due to the growth of the Chinese middle class.
 “Today, China is the most important and the largest market for the Zwilling world, bigger than the USA and bigger than Germany,” Dr. Schiffers, Zwilling’s global CEO, said.